Dr Christis Katsouris

 © Christis G. Katsouris Institute of Econometrics and Data Science

-A third fundamental related research domain is the statistical identification and estimation of econometric models which can facilitate pragmatic empirical research studies especially within the area of macroeconometrics.
+A third research area of interest is the econometric identification and estimation of structural dynamic economic models, with a focus on methods for structural macroeconometrics.
 This approach has two important benefits: first it allow us to obtain suggestive explanations of economic phenomena rather than to validate or falsify existing theories, and second such a statistical decision theory approach, provides the means for developing econometric methodologies which are robust to data-driven stylized facts.
 For example, the classical Gaussian assumption has been found an inadequate mechanism for identifying Structural Vector Autoregressive models, especially when using time series data with heavy tails.

 Developing identification and estimation methods that incorporate the properties of non-Gaussian time series provides a way to conduct pragmatic empirical research such as modelling the impact of climate shocks to the economy.
-Moreover, the identification of macroeconomic belief shocks, such as inflation expectations, using the non-Gaussianity property can provide a mechanism for robust estimation of counterfactual opinion forecasts, contributing this way to the literature related to the measurement of macroeconomic uncertainty.
+Moreover, the identification of macroeconomic new shocks, such as inflation expectations, using the non-Gaussianity property can provide a mechanism for robust estimation of counterfactual opinion forecasts.

 Hoesch, L., Lee, A., and Mesters, G. (2024).
 "Locally Robust Inference for Non‐Gaussian SVAR Models".
 Quantitative Economics, 15(2), 523-570.